Inhaled nitric oxide in adults: Biology and indications for use

 - Professor of Medicine

-Nitric oxide (NO) is a naturally occurring vasodilator.
+Nitric oxide (NO) is a naturally occurring vasodilator produced by vascular endothelial cells.
 In patients with pulmonary arterial hypertension (PAH), inhaled NO has an established role in vasoreactivity testing.
 Inhaled NO has also been proposed as a long-term therapy for PAH and possibly other types of pulmonary hypertension (PH) , and is occasionally used as a rescue therapy for severely hypoxemic patients both with and without an established diagnosis of PH.

 The role of inhaled NO in vasoreactivity testing and therapeutic uses of this agent in adults are discussed in this topic review.
-The use of inhaled NO in the management of infants with persistent PH and the role of exhaled NO in asthma and other chronic lung diseases are discussed separately.
+The use of inhaled NO in the management of infants with persistent PH and the role of exhaled NO as a marker of disease activity in asthma and other chronic lung diseases are discussed separately.
 (See "Persistent pulmonary hypertension of the newborn", section on 'Inhaled nitric oxide' and "Exhaled nitric oxide analysis and applications".)

 BIOLOGY AND PHARMACOKINETICS

-●Mechanism of action – NO induces smooth muscle soluble guanylate cyclase to increase cyclic guanosine monophosphate (cGMP).
-This reduces intracellular calcium levels, causing smooth muscle relaxation (ie, vasodilation) in precapillary resistance arterioles [2,5].
+●Mechanism of action – NO activates soluble guanylyl cyclase (sGC) to produce cyclic guanosine monophosphate (cGMP), which then activates cGMP dependent protein kinase (PKG) which results in the activation of several regulatory mechanisms that decrease intracellular calcium and decrease vascular smooth muscle tone (ie, vasodilation) in precapillary resistance arterioles [2,5].
 Additional effects of NO include suppression of both smooth muscle proliferation and platelet aggregation [6,7].